Set theory (music)

-Mathematical set theory versus musical set theory
+Comparison with mathematical set theory

 Although musical set theory is often thought to involve the application of mathematical set theory to music, there are numerous differences between the methods and terminology of the two.
 For example, musicians use the terms transposition and inversion where mathematicians would use translation and reflection.
 Furthermore, where musical set theory refers to ordered sets, mathematics would normally refer to tuples or sequences (though mathematics does speak of ordered sets, and although these can be seen to include the musical kind in some sense, they are far more involved).

 Moreover, musical set theory is more closely related to group theory and combinatorics than to mathematical set theory, which concerns itself with such matters as, for example, various sizes of infinitely large sets.
 In combinatorics, an unordered subset of n objects, such as pitch classes, is called a combination, and an ordered subset a permutation.
 Musical set theory is better regarded as an application of combinatorics to music theory than as a branch of mathematical set theory.
 Its main connection to mathematical set theory is the use of the vocabulary of set theory to talk about finite sets.

-Set and set types
+Types of sets

 The fundamental concept of musical set theory is the (musical) set, which is an unordered collection of pitch classes.
 More exactly, a pitch-class set is a numerical representation consisting of distinct integers (i.e., without duplicates).
 The elements of a set may be manifested in music as simultaneous chords, successive tones (as in a melody), or both.
 Notational conventions vary from author to author, but sets are typically enclosed in curly braces: {}, or square brackets: [].